 North Dakota is known for its affordable land, tradition of homesteading life, and culture of self-sufficiency.
-While it is generally considered a good place for off-grid living, there are some legal issues you may encounter when trying to live completely off the grid in North Dakota.
+While it is generally considered a good place for off-grid living, you may encounter some legal issues when trying to live entirely off the grid in North Dakota.

-Want to more about living off grid?
+Want to know more about living off grid?
 Read:

 - Overview of the Off Grid Laws of All States